ramses-sas/ramses-sefa-SAS/managed-system/README.md

 # SEFA - SErvice-based eFood Application
-MSc final thesis project by Vincenzo Riccio and Giancarlo Sorrentino.
+SEFA is a microservice application used as Managed System for the MSc final thesis project *Engineering of Self-Adaptive Systems: the case of RAMSES* by Vincenzo Riccio and Giancarlo Sorrentino.

 ## Project architecture and structure